 Body scrub: I love this one especially.
-Put sea salt or brown sugar or white sugar (I've even seen coffee grains used!) into a container.
+Put sea salt, brown sugar or white sugar (I’ve even seen coffee grains used!) into a container.
 Add oil (olive oil, almond oil, sunflower oil, jojoba, etc.) to the salt/sugar until the mixture is damp but not dripping wet.
 Almost slushy.
 Add essential oils for a scent, if desired.
 The user puts a bit of the mixture in the palm of their hand and scrubs it on their body.
 When they rinse the scrub off, the oils remain on the skin, leaving it soft.
-This is my dh's favorite foot scrub.
+This is my husband’s favorite foot scrub.
 I rub it on my elbows, feet, knees, and hands for softer skin.

-Bath milk: Mix 2 parts powdered milk to 1 part ground old-fashioned oatmeal.
+Bath milk: Mix 2 parts powdered milk with 1 part ground old-fashioned oatmeal.
 Essential oils may be added.
-The user places a small handful of the mixture into the tub's hot water (note: If you don't want to grind the oats, use a sachet or a cheesecloth for the mixture so the oat flakes don't clog the drain).
+The user places a small handful of the mixture into the tub’s hot water (note: If you don’t want to grind the oats, use a sachet or a cheesecloth for the mixture so the oat flakes don’t clog the drain).
 It will leave their skin soft.

 Sachets: If you have some herbs on hand such as lavender, chamomile, eucalyptus, calendula, mints, etc., you could make some pretty sachets for drawers or linen closets.
 Just sew three sides of a square from your fabric stash.
 Add a ribbon or a drawstring.
-Or, sew all four sides and give them as herb squares without an open top. (note: dh may be embarrased to have lavender-scented t-shirts for work.
+Or, sew all four sides and give them as herb squares without an open top. (note: he may be embarrassed to have lavender-scented t-shirts for work.
 Be thoughtful, now!)

 Herbal Tea: Also with herbs, you could create some herbal tea from chamomile and mint.
 I do a 50-50 mixture.
-This also makes great cold tea, and doesn't need sugar, IMO.
+This also makes great cold tea and doesn’t need sugar, IMO.
 They may not drink tea, but it smells nice.
 It also looks nice on the kitchen counter in a glass jar.

 Hot Cocoa Mixture: For dh, and anyone else who doesn’t seem to be a tea drinker, make a batch of hot cocoa.